tuqqu/oxide-lang/README.md

 ### Mutability

-Variables can be immutable and mutable.
-Immutable ones cannot be reassigned after having been assigned to a value.
+Immutable variables cannot be reassigned after having been assigned to a value.

 ```rust
 let x = "a";